Day 1 – Kanchipuram

 Varadharaja Perumal Temple

-After lunch, we checked into the hotel that we booked at around 4.30 PM.
-The room was very good.
-From the hotel, the wedding venue was at 10 km. distance.
-After taking a rest for half an hour, we got ready for the wedding reception and reached the venue at around 6.30 PM.
+After lunch, we checked into our hotel at around 4:30 PM.
+The accommodation was comfortable, and the wedding venue was approximately 10 km away.
+After a short rest, we got ready for the wedding reception and reached the venue by 6:30 PM.

 • Route Traveled: BTM Layout > Hosur > Vellore > Kanchipuram > Chennai